 Coronavirus disease, (COVID-19) is characterized by severe acute respiratory syndrome, (SARS) which is a contagious and sometimes fatal respiratory illness.
 COVID-19 is caused by a coronavirus (CoV) that is similar to the one that caused the SARS outbreak in 2003.
 Because of these characteristics, this coronavirus is formally known as “SARS-CoV-2.”
 The number “19” is associated with coronavirus disease because the first documented case of someone being infected with the SARS-CoV-2 coronavirus occurred in December 2019, in the city of Wuhan, China.
 On March 11, 2020, the World Health Organization (WHO) classified the COVID-19 outbreak as a global pandemic, recognizing that the virus had spread worldwide.
 The coronavirus pandemic is the first pandemic in history to be caused by a coronavirus, as opposed to other types of infectious diseases.

 If a person is exposed to the coronavirus, they may experience a wide range of symptoms, they may not experience any symptoms at all, or they may begin experiencing symptoms several days after first being exposed.
-Regardless of how many symptoms a person experiences, a person exposed to the coronavirus can spread the coronavirus to people near them through airborne respiratory droplets.
+A person exposed to the coronavirus can spread the coronavirus to people near them through airborne respiratory droplets, even if they are not currently experiencing symptoms of COVID-19.
 Symptoms of being infected by the coronavirus include:

 While the symptoms of COVID-19 vary greatly between people who are exposed to the coronavirus, the condition can be fatal.
 Mortality is increased in people of advanced age and those with certain underlying conditions, including cardiovascular disease, chronic respiratory disease, diabetes, chronic kidney disease, obesity, and cancer, as well as people with compromised immune systems.